shneka-swamy/P2pConnection/app/src/main/java/com/example/p2pconnection/ReadMe.md

 wps.setup = WpsInfo.PBC
 }

+*** General:
+1. What is the difference between ? and !! in null supression
+2. What is the use of getString in getResources and how does it get values?

 *** In the code DeviceListFragment:
 1. The code uses property access syntax - for settext and setvisibility
 2. The layout variable includes a suppress resource type - what is the functionality and need